-Q: Damian, thanks so much for sitting down to talk with us today as we welcome you to Bulls organization, and specifically the Windy City Bulls.
+Q: Thanks so much for sitting down to talk with us, Damian!
 To start us off, where did you grow up, and what is your favorite thing about your hometown?

-A: I appreciate that.
-I’m thrilled to be a part of the organization!
-I’m originally from the outskirts of Melbourne, Australia.
+A: I’m originally from the outskirts of Melbourne, Australia.
 It was a great area for a kid to grow up with lots of opportunities to play different sports.
 Also we lived right next to a National Park, so I had plenty of access to nature and wildlife.